ssamiaa/portfoliowebsite/README.md

 # **Samia's Portfolio**

-#### Welcome to my personal portfolio website! 🎨💻 This platform showcases my journey as a computer science student featuring my projects, experiences, and interests.
+#### Welcome to my new personal portfolio website! 🎨💻 This platform showcases my journey as a computer science student featuring my projects, experiences, and interests.
 It’s being designed to reflect my passion for creativity, technology, and user-centric design.
 ---
 ## **Features**